-- Contract size* lot size* pip (expressed as a decimal) = the pip value in quote currency of the pair
+Contract size* lot size* pip (expressed as a decimal) = the pip value in the quote currency of the pair

-- To work out the Pip value in quote currency of JPY pairs the formula is:
+To work out the Pip value in the quote currency of JPY pairs the formula is:

-- Contract size* lot size* pip = the pip value in quote currency of the pair
+Contract size* lot size* pip = the pip value in the quote currency of the pair

 To help manage risk more effectively, it is important to know the value of the pip in the currency of your account.
 Whilst it is useful to be able to calculate the pip value manually, here at TradersTrust we offer a variety of trading tools including a pip calculator that can be accessed here

-For more information about Forex trading and the terminology used, please visit our educational blog and learning materials or open Demo account and trade risk free here
+For more information about Forex trading and the terminology used, please visit our educational blog and learning materials or open a Demo account and trade risk-free.